angeanto/angeanto.github.io/README.md

 ## Course content and external Accelerator page

-Current university enrollment links in `index.md`, `_pages/dmcb.md`, and `_pages/about.md` use program `prog-482` (fourth cycle).
-Update all three when enrollment changes.
+Current university enrollment links in `_pages/dmcb.md` and `_pages/about.md` use program `prog-482` (fourth cycle).
+The homepage and Programs page lead visitors to `/dmcb/`; update the two direct enrollment links together when enrollment changes.
 The course page links to the published alumni podcast; the previous third-cycle poster is retained as an asset but no longer displayed there.
 Historical course pages are separate.

-The navigation's Accelerator destination is hosted in MailerLite, independently of this Jekyll repository.
+The Accelerator destination linked from the Programs page is hosted in MailerLite, independently of this Jekyll repository.
 See [reviewed replacement fragments and publication steps](docs/maintenance/accelerator/README.md).
 Merging this repository does not update that landing page.

 ## For Data Teams